MattGaarder/moovie-project/matt-notes/notes.md

 21. Make an info button so rather than clicking on the element to show information you need to click on a button.

-22. Make is so that clicking on a non-active discover div, generates the player in the div
+22. Make is so that clicking on a non-active discover div, generates the player in the div.
+DONE

 23. Make the player div appear back in the discover div when clicking search button.
+DONE

-24. Create a remove button on discover divs
+24. Create a remove button on discover divs.

+25. Change buttons so that they use font awesome icons.

+26. Change JS so that click events trigger on icons and not buttons/seen list elements.